henriettemiko/TimelessFlex/Miko_et_al_paper/README.md

 ## Miko et al. paper

-All relevant code for Miko et al., "Inferring time-course chromatin states for promoter-enhancer pairs based on Hi-C data" can be found here.
+All relevant code for Miko et al., "Inferring time series chromatin states for promoter-enhancer pairs based on Hi-C data" can be found here.
 The structure of this directory is as follows:

 [mouse_hematopoiesis](./mouse_hematopoiesis): scripts for mouse hematopoiesis data